Your guide to borrowing money from friends

 Family portrait looking to camera smiling together

-If you are in need of money quickly, you may be looking at borrowing from friends or a family member to help you get through financial difficulty.
-There are a number of advantages to doing so, such as being more likely to receive a more flexible repayment time scale as well as no, or minimal interest rates to pay back.
+If you need money quickly, you may be looking at borrowing from friends or a family member to help you get through financial difficulty.
+There are several advantages to doing so, such as being more likely to receive a more flexible repayment time scale as well as no, or minimal interest rates to pay back.

 However, this is something you should take the time to carefully consider, as you do not want to end up potentially damaging a good relationship, or even ending it entirely and unnecessarily.
-Here are some of our top tips when looking to borrow money from family and friends.
+Here are some of our top tips on the topic of borrowing money from friends and family.

 Always be open and honest with your friend or family member.
 If there is any potential uncertainty regarding when you will be able to pay the loan in full and you know this from the outset, you should make sure you explain this to the person in question properly, openly and honestly.

-It may also be worth getting a lawyer or financial professional to look over the agreement to proof read and check it.
-Once everyone has settled on the agreement, make sure that everyone has signed it and also has their own copy of the contract.
+It may also be worth getting a lawyer or financial professional to look over the agreement to proofread and check it.
+Once everyone has settled on the agreement, make sure that everyone has signed it and has their own copy of the contract.

-If you have received a short term loan from a friend or family member, it may be worth updating them on a monthly basis in order to remain on good terms and also to provide reassurance.
-It is recommended that you keep copies of all repayments made, in the event of a dispute occurring at a later date.
+If you have received a short-term loan from a friend or family member, it may be worth updating them every month to remain on good terms and also to provide reassurance.
+It is recommended that you keep copies of all repayments made, in the event of a dispute occurring later.

 Moneyboat's service is rated Excellent